 The integumentary system includes skin, hair, nails and exocrine glands.

-Integumentary supporting ingredients in Nuzest Good Green Stuff
+Integumentary supporting ingredients in Nuzest Good Green Vitality

 Biotin (Vitamin B7)